 Explore the white, sandy beaches of Port Phillip to the northwest or the mangrove-lined boardwalks of the Western Port beaches.
 The ocean-side beaches provide breathtaking views and sea breezes, with crashing waves, rippling dunes, and countless species of native wildlife.

 The peninsula has nearly 100 walking trails and over 30 bicycle paths, ranging from easy excursions to challenging uphill climbs.
 You can choose between inland bush or coastal pathways while exploring the peninsula.

-There’s quite a few areas of bushland worth a visit.
+There are quite a few areas of bushland worth a visit.
 On the very tip of the Peninsula is Port Nepean National Park.
-Here you can walk the coastline and witness the tidal pools, teeming with wildlife and native Australian vegetation, all while enjoying views out across Bass Strait.
+Here you can walk the coastline and witness the tidal pools, teeming with wildlife and native Australian vegetation, all while enjoying views out across the Bass Strait.
 Elsewhere is the Mornington Peninsula National Park, a popular spot to walk, picnic, and swim.

 Soak in the Hot Springs